ftnt-dspille/xperts2023-fortisoar/content/07_Chap_ZTP/03-page.md

 ![FMG RPC Connector](fmg_rpc_connector.png)

 {{% notice note %}}
-The connector could automatically configured because the fortisoar user was already present on FortiManager.
+The connector could automatically be configured because the fortisoar user was already present on FortiManager.
 Normally you would need to create an api user with rest api permissions
 {{% /notice %}}